 Fetal cystic renal disease can be in included in three of the four types classified according the system by Osathanondh and Potter 1:

 Potter type II: multicystic dysplastic kidneys

 Potter type III: adult polycystic kidney disease

-Fetal death in utero (FDIU) is the term used when the death of a fetus occurs after the 20th week of pregnancy.
+Fetal death in utero (FDIU), also known as intrauterine death (IUD), is the term used when the death of a fetus occurs after the 20th week of pregnancy.
 Prior to this, it is considered a miscarriage.

 NB - Please consult original article(s) and discuss with your local radiology department/radiation physicist before making any clinical decision.

-Although exposure to the gravid uterus is to be avoided whenever possible, and only deliberately performed after careful weighing up of the pros and ...
+Although radiation exposure to the gravid uterus is to be avoided whenever possible, and only deliberately performed after careful weighing up of the...

-Fetal ductus venosus flow assessment can be sonographically assessed in a number of situations in fetal ultrasound:
+Fetal ductus venosus flow assessment can be useful in a number of situations in fetal ultrasound:

 first-trimester screening for aneuploidic anomalies